By Brandon Tinianov

 Technology is transforming every aspect of the healthcare industry at a rapid pace.
 While we often think of change in terms of digital tools, innovation in the physical environment where healthcare takes place also has the potential to contribute to healthier outcomes for patients.

 Study after study has shown that daylight and views have a positive impact on patients’ physical and psychological well-being.
 Patients exposed to natural light require up to 50 percent less pain medication and can decrease heart rate and lower blood pressure.
 Full spectrum daylight has been shown to work faster than wellbutrin.
 And, a recent study found that patients whose beds were closer to a window spent less time in the hospital.

 Exposure to natural light throughout the day is critical for the health and well-being of not only patients, but hospital staff.
 Hospitals have to ensure all of their windows are safe and made out of a material that is strong and able to block out noise.
 Many offices and similar buildings to hospitals use aluminum-clad windows and similar strong materials for their windows in order to protect their patients.
 As more healthcare processes are digitized, hospital staff are more prone to workplace fatigue from excessive glare on computer screens that can be mitigated with light.
-A recent case study by Alan Hedge, a professor in the Department of Design and Environmental Analysis at Cornell University, showed that natural light can reduce eye strain by 51 percent, headaches by 63 percent and drowsiness by 56 percent—dramatically improving worker health and productivity.
+A recent case study by Alan Hedge, a professor in the Department of Design and Environmental Analysis at Cornell University, showed that natural light can reduce eye strain by 51 percent, headaches by 63 percent and drowsiness by 56 percent-dramatically improving worker health and productivity.